tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 As you have probably noticed, our tutorial app has a strict modular structure at this point: there are no pure JavaScript files that are being bundled together and auto-executed, so Meteor's file loading conventions doesn't have any effect.
-Even more, every `.ts` file is being compiled into a separate System.js module, which we can then import whenever we need to.
+Even more, every `.ts` file is being compiled into a separate CommonJS module, which we can then import whenever we need to.

 There is another thing worth mentioning once more.
 As you know, Meteor has two special folders: _client_ and _server_.
 We can benefit from them (and have already done so in this app) by allowing access to the client side modules from the client side only and, accordingly, to server side modules from the server side.